-This policy is virtually identical to the Mine Site Reclamation Policy for the Northwest Territories (NWT) and is intended to cover mining properties which might straddle the Northwest Territories-Nunavut border.
+This Policy is virtually identical to the Mine Site Reclamation Policy for Nunavut and is intended to cover mining properties which might straddle the Northwest Territories-Nunavut border.
 Yukon mining activities are not managed under the Territorial Lands Act/Canada Mining Regulations, and a modified policy vehicle is being developed which is consistent with Yukon's legislative and regulatory framework.
-It is intended that it will complement its NWT and Nunavut counterparts, to create a consistent pan-Northern policy framework.
+It is intended that it will complement its Northwest Territories and Nunavut counterparts, to create a consistent pan-Northern policy framework.